How Yoga Improves Your Mental Health in 4 Surprising Ways

 It’s Come to Our Attention

 Attending yoga classes helps facilitate these brain breaks.
 At first, just processing the verbal instructions from the teacher and translating them into physical movements in your body can occupy all your attention for the duration of a yoga class, leaving no room for outside thoughts.
-As you continue to practice and your body gets more accustomed to taking the basic shapes of the poses, you learn to focus on fine-tuning your alignment (a project that never ends!).
+As you continue to practice and your body gets more accustomed to taking the basic shapes of the poses, you learn to focus on fine-tuning your alignment.

 There are always new sensations to be noticed and ways to continue to challenge yourself, so yoga doesn’t become boring.
 It continues to require all your attention.
 Even years into your practice, the habit of focusing on your breath and body during yoga remains a reliable way to take time off from your monkey mind.